g-etorri/articles/jncie-self-study/l2vpn-services-evpn-and-evpnl3/19-evpn-l2-and-l3-and-cgnat.md

                 Primary Routing Table: bgp.evpn.0
                 Thread: junos-main
 ```
-Basically, we can route the traffic for a specific IP trough the L2-EVPN!!!
+By doing this, we can actively route traffic to a specific /32 host IP through the L2-EVPN foundation!

-All of our goals was accomplished today.
-I like so much write this text and explore the features of EVPN.
-I expect that you liked it also.
+All of our goals were accomplished today!
+I really enjoyed writing this article and exploring the incredible features of EVPN.
+I hope you enjoyed reading it too.

-See you soon in the inter-as VPNs!!!
+See you soon in the next post about Inter-AS VPNs!
 Bye.